 Progress: The first step towards the development of a science-based study was to critically evaluate the current living conditions and management regimes at Sarahan Pheasantry, Shimla district.
-A detailed analysis of the breeding history of the western tragopan, following which a key list of actions points was formulated subsequently that served as a basis for future works.
+A detailed analysis of the breeding history of the captive population and its development was also carried out.
+A tentative keeping system with descriptions on the key husbandry requirements was derived from the biology of the western tragopan, following which a key list of actions points was formulated subsequently that served as a basis for future works.
 The first priority was given to improvements in the living conditions of the animals based on an evaluation report to provide the birds a naturalistic environment and, at the same time, create a platform for the planned scientific studies at the centre.